GR6250-2019/hw6/hw6.md

 $n!! = 2^{n/2} (n/2)!$ for $n$ even.

+## Hankel Matrix

 The Hankel matrix $M = [\kappa_{i+j}]_{i,j\ge 2}$ must be positive definite.
-This is true if and only if the principal submatrices
+This is true if and only if the principal minors
 $[\kappa_{i+j}]_{i,j\ge 2}^{i,j\le n}$ have positive determinant for all $n$.

 We assume $\kappa_2 = 1$.